 What I don't like

 - NDepend cannot fix your code automatically.
 There are some rules that are easy to fix like bad naming or changing the visibility of a method.
-As a developper, I prefer using a Roslyn analyzer, Resharper or JustCode for these kinds of rules as they can fix them in a click.
+As a developer, I prefer using a Roslyn analyzer, Resharper or JustCode for these kinds of rules as they can fix them in a click.

 - NDepend tells you which method or class violate a rule.
 However, it doesn't tell you which lines of code in a method is concerned when applicable.
 For instance, the rule "Boxing/unboxing should be avoided" doesn't show the actual statement.

 - By default, there are, to my mind, too much warnings.
-Some rules are not relevant and are dependant of your way of coding, or what you want to achieve.
+Some rules are not relevant and are dependent of your way of coding, or what you want to achieve.
 So, you'll have to edit or disable rules, unless you want to see hundreds of warning.
 If you are starting using NDepend on an existing project, you'll need some time to adapt the rules to your expectations.

 NDepend is a great product.
 It allows you to easily query your code and ensure it match your rules, so your application stay maintainable over the time.
 It well integrates into the .NET ecosystem (Visual Studio, VSTS, Jenkins, etc.).
 While I love Roslyn Analyzer which also allows you to analyze your code, NDepend goes further.
 Anyone can write a CQLinq query in a few minutes, which is not true for an analyzer.
 Also, NDepend has the ability to compare the evolution of your code between two versions, and ensure you're not increasing the technical debt.
 Finally, NDepend aggregate data from the source code, the binaries and the code coverage data, so you can create very advanced queries.